 In France, the labels can outline the region in which the wine was produced but do not always list the grapes used.
 There is much confusion between terms such as Grand and Premier, which are almost contradictory in that Grand is ‘great’ and Premier is ‘first’.

-What I want to discuss here though is the description Grand Cru.
+What I want to discuss here though is the description Grand Cru but specifically a French Grand Cru.
 This reference on a label can have different meanings across various French wine regions.
 This is what I hope to clarify for you in this post.

 In the simplest terms, cru is a status term, indicating that the winery, vineyard or estate has met specific qualifications to use that term.
 More precisely, it references a great or superior growing site or vineyard, a concept linked to the French notion of terroir.
 Soil, climate, altitude, aspect and the right grape variety, create a synergy recognised as a cru.